github/government.github.com/_posts/2013-10-17-xas-software.md

 photovoltaic materials), materials for computers and electronics, environmental science topics such as the fate and trasport of contaminant metals in natural systems, and the role of metals in proteins and tissues.
-In short, XAS has an impact on all the areas of scientific activity that have the greatest impact on life and society.
+In short, XAS has an impact on many of the areas of scientific activity that have the greatest impact on life and society.

 Scientists from the